crhall-writing/crhall-writing.github.io/_poems/vain.md

 and even though I thought you’d be my soulmate
 the one I had was the better of you both
-he at least knew, he’d reap whatever he sowed
+he at least knew; he’d reap whatever he sowed